SQL Server Change Data Capture (CDC) for real-time SQL Server Replication

 Loading and merging large volumes of data from multi-tenant SQL Server databases can be challenging, especially when near real-time replication for Analytics is required.
 There is significant coding to be done to handle the number of databases, number of tables in each database and to deal with the schema evolution not being in sync across all the various tenants.
 An Alternative to Matillion and Fivetran for SQL Server to Snowflake Migration

 Further high volumes of data can cause bottlenecks and slowdowns (especially when a large amount of data gets loaded) or even deadlocked transactions.
 Cost of computing resources, memory and disk also become a challenge and add to the overall cost and complexity of the solution significantly.
-Data Migration 101 (Process, Strategies and Tools)
+SQL Server CDC To Kafka (Unbelievably Easy New Connector)

 However, you don’t need to spend time on making your code more efficient to resolve these issues.
 BryteFlow can automate CDC from multi-tenant SQL databases easily.
 BryteFlow provides a massively scalable, secure, no-code solution that loads terabytes of data in near real-time, from multi-tenant SQL Server implementations using Change Data Capture (CDC) or Change Tracking.
 It merges and delivers complete, ready-for-analytics data that can be queried immediately with BI tools of choice.
 It enables data from multi-tenant SQL databases to be defined and tagged with the Tenant Identifier or Database ID from where the record originated, so using this data becomes simple.
 BryteFlow for SQL Server Replication